MicrosoftDocs/windowsserverdocs/WindowsServerDocs/virtualization/guarded-fabric-shielded-vm/guarded-fabric-prepare-for-hgs.md

 In an enterprise scenario, you may choose to use your own enterprise CA to issue these certs.
 Hosters and service providers should consider using a well-known, public CA instead.

-Both the signing and encryption certificates must be issued with the following certificiate properties:
+Both the signing and encryption certificates must be issued with the following certificiate properties (unless marked "recommended"):

 Certificate Template Property | Required value
 ------------------------------|----------------
 Crypto provider               | Any Key Storage Provider (KSP).
 Legacy Cryptographic Service Providers (CSPs) are **not** supported.
 Key algorithm                 | RSA
 Minimum key size              | 2048 bits
+Signature algorithm           | Recommended: SHA256
 Key usage                     | Digital signature *and* data encipherment Enhanced key usage            | Server authentication Key renewal policy            | Renew with the same key.
 Renewing HGS certificates with different keys will prevent shielded VMs from starting up.
-Subject name                  | Suggested: your company's name or web address.
+Subject name                  | Recommended: your company's name or web address.
 This information will be shown to VM owners in the shielding data file wizard.

 These requirements apply whether you are using hardare- or software-backed certificates.
 For security reasons, it is recommended that you create your HGS keys in a Hardware Security Module (HSM) to prevent the private keys from being copied off the system.